feihuzhang/GANet/README.md

 - These pre-trained models use a batchsize of 8 on four P40 GPUs with a crop size of 240x624.
 - Eight 1080ti/Titan GPUs should also be able to achieve the similar accuracy.
-- Eight P40/V100 would be even better.
+- Eight P40/V100/Titan RTX (22G) GPUs would be even better.

 | sceneflow (for fine-tuning, only 10 epoch) | kitti2012 (after fine-tuning) | kitti2015 (after fine-tuning)|
 |---|---|---|